StarterSquad/startersquad.com/startersquad-organisation.md

 ###Worker Members

 A worker member is a person, fully dedicated to the StarterSquad organisation.
 This means that StarterSquad work takes priority over other work at all times.
-Before joining the team as a worker member the worker has to go through a screening process and be accepted by unanimous and anonymous vote by the existing worker members of the team.
 Worker members share in the successes and failures of StarterSquad through dividend.

 ###Hired guns

 A hired gun is an independent contractor that performs work to ensure capacity for a StarterSquad team, but is not necessarily linked to the StarterSquad organisation in another way.
-Hired guns do not share in the successes and failures of StarterSquad, unless they become investors too.
+Hired guns do not share in the successes and failures of StarterSquad, unless they become investors.
+The budget for hired guns is determined by working members on individual agreement.

 ###Employees